NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 which is ``$HOME/miniconda3``, before running the ``parallel_stereo`` command, as shown above, one needs to set::

-    export ASP_PYTHON_MODULES_PATH=$HOME/miniconda3/envs/sparse_disp/lib/python3.6/site-packages
+    export ASP_PYTHON_MODULES_PATH=$HOME/miniconda3/envs/sparse_disp/lib/python3.9/site-packages

-It is very important to note that if GDAL is fetched from a different repository than conda-forge, one may run into issues with dependencies not being correct, and then it will fail at runtime.
+It is very important that the same version of Python be used here as the one shipped with ASP.
+Note that if GDAL is fetched from a different repository than conda-forge, one may run into issues with dependencies not being correct, and then it will fail at runtime.

 Processing multi-spectral images
 --------------------------------